-Decemend The management for the constraint Password The password for the user.
+Password The password for the user.
 Note : The Password always displays as 7 () characters.
-A O L STRO O HAND A L Group A Cerberus FTP Server Group that this user belongs to.
-In American If the stand the common control is imposed and the common hall around in Is Anonymous If checked, the user password is ignored and the user can be logged in using any password.
-Is Simple Directories In simple directory mode, the administrator can only assign one directory to represent the virtual directory for a user.
+Group A Cerberus FTP Server Group that this user belongs to.

+Is Anonymous If checked, the user password is ignored and the user can be logged in using any password.
+Is Simple Directories In simple directory mode the administrator can only assign one directory to represent the virtual directory for a user.
 See below for an explanation of this setting.
-Is Disabled Determines whether the account can log in or not.
-A disabled account cannot log in into the server.
+Is Disabled Determines whether the account can login or not.
+A disabled account cannot login into the server.
 Simultaneous Logins The maximum number of connections this user can make to the server at the same time.
 Require Secure Control (Applies to FTP only) If enabled, this user can only login to the server using a secure TLS/SSL encrypted connection.
 Require Secure Data (Applies to FTP only) If enabled, file transfers will only be allowed over secure TLS/SSL encrypted connections.
-Disable After Date Disable After Date If a date is set here then the account will become disabled after the date specified.
+Disable After Date If a date is set here then the account will become disabled after the date specified.
 Note: The granularity of the timer is 30 minutes.
 The account will be disabled within 30 minutes of the time set.
-Allow Protocols to Controls which protocols a user is allowed to login with.
-If a protocol is not Login checked then the user will not be allowed to login using that protocol.
+Allow Protocols to Login Controls which protocols a user is allowed to login with.
+If a protocol is not checked then the user will not be allowed to login using that protocol.
 SSH Authentication Determines the authentication requirements for logging into an SFTP interface.
 Valid options are: Password Only: Require only a password for authentication.
-Public Key Only: Require only a valid public key for authentication
+Public Key Only: Require only a valid public key for authentication Public Key and Password: Require both a valid public key and a valid password for authenticating a user

-Public Key and Password: Require both a valid public key and a valid password for authenticating a user Maximum Upload File Size This field can be used to limit the maximum size of an uploaded file.
+Maximum Upload File Size This field can be used to limit the maximum size of an uploaded file.
 This value defaults to unlimited.
 The file size is specified in bytes.
 Specify 0 or any non-positive value to reset the maximum file size to unlimited.
 Allowed IP Addresses A comma-separated list of IP addresses that this user can login from.
 If no IP addresses are specified then no per-user IP address filtering is enforced.
 IP addresses can be specified as a single IP, a range of IP addresses separated by a dash, e.g. 192.168.0.100 - 192.168.0.150, or a CIDR-formatted IP address range.
 Multiple formats can be combined, with each single IP or range separated by a comma.
 Note, global IP address blacklists or whitelists are always enforced first, regardless of this setting.